JerryLi1997/hello-github/README.md

 # hello-github
-This is my first repository, just try to find out how github works.
+This is my first repository, just trying to find out how github works.